Sandwich Construction of Symmetry TFTs for the Centre Symmetries of Chern-Simons, Yang-Mills, and Einstein Gravity: Symmetry topological field theory for the centre symmetry of four-dimensional gravity

 \subsection{Naïve open sandwich for gravity}

-First, we present the open-sandwich construction (\cref{subfig:naive_gr_sandwich}) for the MacDowell--Mansouri formulation of gravity ignoring the nontrivial \(H\)-bundle structure as in \cref{ssec:ym_naive}.
+First, we present the open-sandwich construction (\cref{subfig:naive_gr_sandwich}) for the MacDowell-Mansouri formulation of gravity ignoring the nontrivial \(H\)-bundle structure as in \cref{ssec:ym_naive}.
 This produces an open sandwich with a five-dimensional filling that is trivial and does not capture any symmetries.

 The target space of the four-dimensional \(BF\) model without the \(B\wedge\circledast B\) term is the symplectic differential graded manifold

 with the homological vector field \(Q\) defined by the graded Lie algebra structure on \(\mathfrak g\ltimes\mathfrak g^*[1]\) (a semidirect sum of the Lie algebra \(\mathfrak g\) and the Abelian graded Lie algebra \(\mathfrak g^*[1]\) using the coadjoint action of the former on the latter) and a symplectic structure of intrinsic degree \(3\) (given by the identification \((\mathfrak g\ltimes\mathfrak g^*[1])[1]\cong\mathrm T^*[3](\mathfrak g[1])\) as a cotangent bundle).
 The five-dimensional filling theory is the AKSZ model with target space given by the double